I picked up the Bodyprox Impact Shorts because they were cheap and my butt hurt.

 That said, if you’re riding bigger features or want something built for heavy slams, it’s worth looking at higher-end options with thicker padding and better impact tech.
 Choose the level of protection that matches your riding style and budget — anything is better than limping off the hill with a bruised tailbone.

-Crash-Testing The Top Impact Shorts
+I Crash-Tested the Top Impact Shorts